 - Head-on and Rear-end Collisions.
 Huge trucks hit head-on with other cars in head-on collisions, while rear-end incidents occur when large trucks drive over the back of another vehicle.
 Both crashes are quite hazardous, particularly for people in the smaller car.
 In a two-vehicle rear-end collision, the automobile that was hit from behind is held responsible.
 However, if the automobile in front of you rolls back into the car behind you, the driver of the front car may be at blame, just like in a head-on collision.

 Bronx Truck Accident Lawyer

-If you feel you have been a victim or any of the above-listed accidents, call our law firm to speak to one of our experienced truck accident attorneys at Bronx Injury Lawyers, P.C. for your FREE consultation to speak.
+If you feel you have been a victim of any of the above-listed accidents, call our law firm to speak to one of our experienced Bronx truck accident attorney at Bronx Injury Lawyers, P.C. for your FREE consultation speak.